bernie4375/FCL-potential-autoISF/README.md

       The case studies mostly sit in the current default

-     (Feature differences to 3.0 are minor, see section 12) (This new set of pdfs contains lots of general improvements; some reflect user experience shared in Discord)
+     (Feature differences to 3.0 are minor, see section 12) (This new set of pdfs contains lots of general improvements
+     - in the subject matter, sorry, not in readability -; some reflect user experience shared in Discord)